Shalom-saji-Samuel/data_projects/README.md

 Welcome to my data projects portfolio!
 This repository contains various projects I've worked on as part of my journey to become a Data Taxonomy Specialist and Analyst.

 ##  About Me
-I am mastering tools that data analysts and taxonomy specialists use (showcased in this repo - )[https://github.com/Shalom-saji-Samuel/Data_skills-showcase]
+I am mastering tools that data analysts and taxonomy specialists use [showcased in this repo](https://github.com/Shalom-saji-Samuel/Data_skills-showcase)

 ##  Projects